Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: Preliminaries and Background.

+Denote the partition $P$ by $(\cdots i^{n_i}\cdots )$ meaning it has $n_i$ parts of length $i$.
+An almost rectangular subpartition $P'=(a^{n_a},(a-1)^{n_{a-1}})$ of $P$ defines a so-called ``U-chain'' $C_a$, which is a certain union of chains in a partially ordered set $\mathcal D_P$ naturally associated to $P$.
+In Section \ref{posetmapsec} we briefly recall the definition of the poset $\mathcal D_P$, which plays an important role in understanding the map $P\to \mathfrak Q(P)$, and the definition of a U-chain.
+For the main results of this paper (Theorems \ref{tablethm} and \ref{table2thm}) all we will need is that for an almost rectangular subpartition $(a^{n_a},(a-1)^{n_{a-1}})$ of $P$ the length (or number of elements) of the U-chain $C_a$ is

-\begin{theorem}(\cite{Obl1}) The largest part of $\mathfrak Q(P)$ is $\max\{|C_a|: a$ is a part of $P \}$. \end{theorem} This result was originally shown for $\cha {\sf k}=0$; the proof was subsequently seen to be valid over any infinite field $\sf k$: see \cite{BIK,IK}.
+\begin{theorem}(P. Oblak \cite{Obl1}) The largest part of $\mathfrak Q(P)$ is $\max\{|C_a|: a$ is a part of $P \}$. \end{theorem} This result was originally shown for $\cha {\sf k}=0$; the proof was subsequently seen to be valid over any infinite field $\sf k$: see \cite{BIK,IK}.
+It is the main tool we use to prove Theorems \ref{tablethm} and \ref{table2thm}.
+Recall that when $r_P=2$ the partition $\mathfrak Q(P)$ has two parts, and therefore is completely determined by Theorem \ref{indexthm}.